 Comcast Cable Modem Signal Levels:

-If the above steps have not resolved the connection issue, try viewing your modem’s status page and compare the signal levels to the following:
+If the above steps have not resolved the connection issue, try viewing your modems status page and compare the signal levels to the following:

 Downstream Power Level: -15dBmV to +15dBmV is the extreme limits that your modem should be able to operate within but ideally this should fall between -10dBmV and +10dBmV